saranaweera/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs allows one to pipe output from one command to a command doesn't accept standard input stream. copy files that contain the word git to another directory:
+> > xargs allows one to pipe output from one command to a command doesn't accept a standard input stream. copy files that contain the word git to another directory:
 `grep -l git *.md | xargs -I {} cp {} temp/`